-Scientists and researchers in COST Member Countries can participate in COST-funded science and technology networks, known as COST Actions, in two ways:
+Scientists and researchers from the 35 COST Member Countries and the Copperating State can participate in science and technology networks known as COST Actions by:

-COST Actions are science and technology networks open to researchers and stakeholders, with a four-year duration.
-COST Actions are active through a range of networking tools, such as workshops, conferences, training schools, short-term scientific missions (STSMs), and dissemination activities.
+COST Actions are bottom-up science and technology networks, open to researchers and stakeholders with a duration of four years.
+They are active through a range of networking tools, such as workshops, conferences, training schools, short-term scientific missions (STSMs), and dissemination activities.
 COST does not fund research itself.

 Who can participate?